-

 Lighting Control and Maintenance

-The steps described in this section provides a high-level summary of steps, to implement light fixtures control and management of zones during commissioning.
+The steps described in this chapter provides a high-level summary of steps, to implement light fixtures control and management of zones during commissioning.
 Refer to the latest documentation provided by Molex for provisioning and managing light fixtures.

 Connecting to the Controller using Facility Manager